Making and meeting small commitments builds trust.

-- Teams agree to do everything in their power to meet the committed objectives
+- Teams agree to do everything reasonably in their power to meet the committed objectives

-- If, during the course of the PI, facts dictate that some objectives are simply not achievable, then the teams agree to escalate immediately so that corrective action can be taken
+- During the course of the PI, if it’s discovered that some objectives are not achievable, then the teams agree to escalate immediately so that stakeholders are informed and corrective action can be taken

-In this way, all stakeholders know that either: a) the program results will be achieved as planned, or b) they will be provided sufficient notice so as to be able to mitigate and take corrective action, thereby minimizing business disruption.
+In this way, all stakeholders know that either the program results will be achieved as planned, or they will be provided sufficient notice so as to be able to mitigate and take corrective action, minimizing business disruption.
 That’s about as good as it gets, because this is, after all, research and development.

-The result of the PI planning process will be some number of approved objectives sheets, one per team.
+The output of the PI planning process will be a collection of approved team PI objectives sheets; one per team.
 Teams vote on the confidence level for the objectives as a set, and if confidence is high enough, the aggregate set of objectives becomes the committed ART plan.
-(If not, planning continues until it is.)
-This is all the input the Release Train Engineer needs, and he or she uses that team data to roll up the team objectives into the program PI objectives in a format suitable for management communication.
+The Release Train Engineer summarizes the team objectives into the program PI objectives in a format suitable for management communication.

-During the Post-PI Planning meeting, after all the ARTs have planned, objectives are further rolled up to the value stream level by the Value Stream Engineer, and the value stream PI objectives are synthesized and summarized.
-This is the top level of PI objectives in SAFe, and they communicate to stakeholders what the value stream as a whole will deliver in the upcoming PI.
-Figure 1 (above) illustrates this aggregation from team to program to value stream PI objectives.
+If the ART is part of a Solution Train then during the Post-PI Planning event, after all the ARTs have planned, objectives are further rolled up by the Solution Train Engineer, and the solution PI objectives are synthesized and summarized.
+This is the top level of PI objectives in SAFe, and they communicate to stakeholders what the Solution Train will deliver in the upcoming PI.
+Figure 4 below illustrates this summary from team to program and from program to solution PI objectives.

-During review of the team PI objectives, it will typically become obvious that not everything that was envisioned by the various business stakeholders will likely be achieved in the PI timebox.
-Therefore, in order to gain agreement, some of the current in-flight development work (WIP) will need to be reevaluated.
-This happens throughout the PI planning process but is crystallized in the final agreement among all the stakeholders to the program PI objectives.
-Those lower-priority work items get moved back into the Program Backlog (a lower-cost holding pattern, also called “not doing this now”).
+Those lower-priority work items get moved back into the Program Backlog.
 Decreasing excess WIP reduces overhead and thrashing, and it increases productivity and velocity.
-The net result is a feasible set of objectives that are agreed to by all business stakeholders and team members, as well as increased efficiency and a higher probability of delivery success.
-And that’s something that most everyone should be able to commit to.
+The net result is a feasible set of PI objectives that are agreed to by all business stakeholders and team members, as well as increased efficiency and a higher probability of delivery success.

-Planning at the value stream level can work similarly: The planning of the ARTs will impact each other, pushing some work back into the Value Stream Backlog for reevaluation in a later PI.
+Planning at the large solution level can be very similar; the planning of the ARTs will impact each other, pushing some work back into the Solution Backlog for re-evaluation in a later PI.

 Learn More Leffingwell, Dean.
 Agile Software Requirements: Lean Requirements Practices for Teams, Programs, and the Enterprise.
 Addison-Wesley, 2011.
 Reinertsen, Donald.
 The Principles of Product Development Flow: Second Generation Lean Product Development.
 Celeritas Publishing, 2009.